Saving Chilli Pepper Seeds

 Chillies for De-seeding

 Using a sharp knife, make an incision at the apex (tip) of the pepper and then slice up to the calyx on both sides.
-Obviously, when doing this with small fruited varieties, such as Cappuccino Chiltepin, you need to be very careful not to cut your fingers open.
+Obviously, when doing this with small-fruited varieties, such as Cappuccino Chiltepin, you need to be very careful not to cut your fingers open.
 You could just slice the whole pepper in half along its axis, but I recommend doing it this way to reduce the possibility of slicing into some of the seeds.

 Saving Chilli Pepper Seeds - Step 1